chenleiWei/Cura-Repo/README.md

 Read this, it's important!
 ===========================

 If you are reading this, then you are looking at the *development* version of Cura.
-If you just want to use Cura, take a look at the following location: https://daid.github.com/Cura
+If you just need to use Cura, take a look at the following location: https://daid.github.com/Cura

 Development
 ===========